Azure/batch-shipyard/docs/85-batch-shipyard-ssh-docker-tunnel.md

 docker run --rm -it busybox
 ```

-would create a busybox container on the remote similar to the prior command.
+would create a busybox container on the remote compute node similar to
+the prior command.

 To run a CUDA/GPU enabled docker image remotely with nvidia-docker, first you
 must install
 [nvidia-docker locally](https://github.com/NVIDIA/nvidia-docker/wiki/Installation)
 in addition to docker as per the initial requirement.
 You can install
 nvidia-docker locally even without an Nvidia GPU or CUDA installed.
 It is
 simply required for the local command execution.
+If you do not have an Nvidia
+GPU available and install `nvidia-docker` you will most likely encounter an
+error with the nvidia docker service failing to start, but this is ok.
+You
-You can then launch your
-CUDA-enabled Docker image on the remote compute node on N-series the same
+can then launch your CUDA-enabled Docker image on the remote compute node
-as any other Docker image except invoking with `nvidia-docker` instead:
+on Azure N-series VMs the same as any other Docker image except invoking
+with the `nvidia-docker` command instead:

 ```shell
 DOCKER_HOST=: nvidia-docker run --rm -it nvidia/cuda nvidia-smi